pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

     1. Files exist
     2. Checksums and size match
     3. Ignore files with references when every backup will be validated, otherwise, check each file referenced to another file in the backup set.
 For example, if request to verify a single incremental backup, then the manifest may have references to files in another (prior) backup which then must be checked.
-6. Verify whether a backup is consistent or can be played through PITR
+6. Verify whether a backup is consistent, valid and can be played through PITR
-    * Consistent = no gaps (missing or invalid) in the WAL from the backup start to backup end
+    * Consistent = no gaps (missing or invalid) in the WAL from the backup start to backup end for a single backup (not backup set)
+    * Valid = Consistent and all backed up PG files it references (including ones in a prior backup for DIFF and INCR backups) are verified as OK
-    * PITR = no gaps in the WAL from the start of the backup to the last WAL in the archive (timeline can be followed)
+    * PITR = Consistent, Valid and no gaps in the WAL from the start of the backup to the last WAL in the archive (timeline can be followed)
 7. The command can be modified with the following options:
     * --set - only verify the specified backup and associated WAL (including PITR)
     * --no-pitr only verify the WAL required to make the backup consistent.